 Tarsus had received great benefits both from Julius Caesar and from Augustus, but the father of apostle Paul was not on that account a Roman citizen.
-This privilege had been granted to him, or had descended to him, as an individual right; he might have purchased it for a "large sum" of money (Acts 22:28). but it is more probable that it came to him as a reward of services rendered, during the civil wars, to some influential Roman.
+This privilege had been granted to him, or had descended to him, as an individual right.
+He might have purchased it for a large sum of money (Acts 22:28). but it is more probable that it came to him as a reward of services rendered, during the civil wars, to some influential Roman.

-We should not be in serious error, if we were to say, in language suggested by the narrative of Stephen's martyrdom (Acts 6:9), that apostle Paul's father was a Cilician Libertinus.
-That Jews were not infrequently a citizen of Rome, we learn from Josephus, who mentions in the "Jewish War" some even of the equestrian order who were illegally scourged and crucified by Floras at Jerusalem.
-He also enumerates certain of his countrymen who possessed the Roman franchise at Ephesus, in that important series of decrees relating to the Jews, which were issued in the time of Julius Caesar, and are preserved in the second book of the "Antiquities."
+In the language suggested by the narrative of Stephen's martyrdom (Acts 6:9), apostle Paul's father seems to have been a Cilician Libertinus.
+That Jews were not infrequently a citizen of Rome, we learn from Josephus, who mentions in the Jewish War book that some who were of the equestrian order were illegally scourged and crucified by Floras at Jerusalem.
+He also enumerates certain of his countrymen who possessed the Roman franchise at Ephesus in that important series of decrees relating to the Jews which were issued in the time of Julius Caesar.

 The most reasonable conjecture is that Paul's father's business, as a citizen in the Roman Empire, was concerned with these markets, and that, like many of his scattered countrymen, he was actively occupied in the traffic of the Mediterranean coasts.
 The remote dispersion of those relations, whom he mentions in his letter from Corinth to Rome, is favorable to this opinion.